Details - Details - Details - Finishing up on the epic Creative Co-Op

 The advantages of closed-cell foam compared to open-cell foam include its strength, higher R-value, and its greater resistance to the leakage of air or water vapor.
 The disadvantage of the closed-cell foam is that it is denser, requires more material, and therefore, is more expensive.
 Even though it has a better R-value, typically the cost per R is still higher than open-cell foam.
 The choice of foam can also be based on the requirements for the other performance or application specific characteristics such as strength, vapor control, available space, etc. Open-cell SPF has an R-value around 3.5 per inch and typically uses water as the blowing agent.
 Closed-cell SPF has an R-value of around 6.0 per inch (aged R-value) and uses high R-value blowing agents.

 Both types of foam are commonly used in most building applications and the choice for which to use can depend on many of the factors discussed above.
 Some foams are inappropriate in specific applications.
 For example, you would not use open-cell foam below grade or in flotation applications where it could absorb water.
 This would negate its thermal performance because water is a poor insulator compared to air.
 Closed-cell foam is a good choice for small framing sizes and allows for the greatest R-value per inch possible.
 Closed-cell foam is also a good choice for roofing applications.

 We also had time to work on completing the summer kitchen by adding a couple of ceiling fans.
-We gave the grill a workout on a beautiful friday afternoon and cooked steaks and enjoyed the warm spring Texas weather.
+We gave the grill a workout on a beautiful Friday afternoon and cooking steaks and enjoyed the warm spring Texas weather.

-We are down to completing the work on a punch list of a dozen items or so.
+We have reduced our punch list down to a dozen items or so.
 While none of them are significant (in terms of work required), together we have lots of things to tighten up or finish.
 With the end in sight, we are planning an open house for our families, friends, customers and the people that helped make the epic Creative Co-Op a reality.